lunnche/Full_Stack_Engineer/002_JavaScript_Sytax_Part1.md

 ## Return
 When a function is called, the computer will run through the function's code and evaluate the result of calling the funciton.
 By default that resulting value is `undefined`.

+When a return statement is used in a function body, the execution of the function is stopped and the code that follows it will not be executed.